 The Preserve’s spectacular 216 acres offer a mix of natural and landscaped areas to explore.
 Stroll, hike, jog or run on six marked trails through diverse habitats of woods, open fields, and pond.
 Trail maps are available at the Gate House.

 Join us for this monthly series of themed walks as we explore different aspects of the preserve’s environment, encompassing its unique physical features and wildlife, as well as critical conservation issues and helpful practices to create a healthy, sustainable environment.

-Our expert guides include Tree Sister Hildur Palsdottir, Port Washington Monarch Alliance Founder David Jakim, assistant Max Goldman, and guest naturalists who bring a range of perspectives for each outdoor adventure.
-Check back for information about each upcoming walk – and join us on Second Sundays for an enriching experience on the preserve.
+Our expert guides, Hildur Palsdottir and Port Washington Monarch Alliance Founder David Jakim, bring a range of perspectives for each outdoor adventure.
+Check back for information about each upcoming walk – and join us on Second Saturdays for an enriching experience on the preserve.

 Participants must maintain social distancing and wear facemasks for everyone’s health and safety.

 On this walk, participants will learn to identify and track the footprints and signs of woodland animals, including deer, fox, raccoon, squirrel, rabbit, birds, dogs, and coyote.
 Through exploration and direct observation, we will explore the animals’ ranges, behaviors, food sources, and shelters to gain an exciting and intimate picture of these their lives in the winter cold.

 February 13 – Winter Animals: Tracks & Signs

 Members: $10 per adult; children are free

 Non-Members: $15 per adult, $5 per child; includes parking